 Beer Breweries in Columbus

-From its inception until around 1972, thousands of Owens Corning employees worked around asbestos.
+Thousands of Owens Corning employees worked around asbestos daily.
 Owens Corning used asbestos in a variety of products, including insulation, side panels, roofing material, fiberglass, cement, and more.
 In fact, Owens Corning was one of the first companies to manufacture fiberglass insulation containing asbestos.

-Additional Columbus Job Sites and Buildings With Known Asbestos
+Columbus Job Sites and Buildings with Known Asbestos

 - Linmoor Middle School